10 Things To Do In Bozeman In The Winter, If You Don't Ski

-It's safe to say that many individuals and families either visit, or move to Bozeman for the world-class skiing, and it's easy to understand why with Big Sky Resort and Bridger Bowl so close.
+It's safe to say that many people come to Bozeman for world-class skiing, and it's easy to understand why, with Big Sky Resort and Bridger Bowl so close by.
 But what is there to do if you aren't a skier or snowboarder?
-Actually, a lot.
-Whether you are here for a day, a week, or a month there is always something new to keep yourself entertained all winter.
-Here are a few additions to the fun list in Bozeman this winter.
+A lot, actually.
+Whether you're here for a day, a week, or a month, there is always something new to stay entertained all winter.
+Here are 10 ways to enjoy winter in Bozeman without setting foot on a pair of skis.

-Visit Local Breweries or Distilleries
+3. Visit Local Breweries and Distilleries

-Visit a Museum
+4. Visit a Museum

 Originating over 4,000 years ago in Finland, ice skating has been a favored winter past-time for anyone daring enough to strap blades to the bottom of their boots and glide over a giant sheet of ice.
 Bundle everyone up and head to one of Bozeman's ice rinks for a fun day on the ice.

 The best way to get to know a town and its community is to explore all it has to offer.
 Bozeman provides not only world-class skiing but so much more.
 These ten things to do in Bozeman in the winter will keep you entertained throughout the season while exploring something new.

 If you are looking for something else to do, check out more fun things to do this winter in Bozeman.